When do you have a right to NZSL interpreting services?

 Deaf people have a right to NZSL interpreting services in some situations.
-These include:
+These situations are provide in the further information table below.

 Health and disability services and information